Shopify/asls/README.md

 Create a dedicated commit with

-1. CHANGELOG update, following the format
+1. Update the CHANGELOG, following the format
 2. Update `mix.exs` with the right version
+3. Run `make`.
+The result of running make is a hash used for `default.nix`.
+Update the hash and the version in `default.nix`
 3. Commit the changes specifying the new version in the commit title `v{major}.{minor}.{patch}`
-4. Create a git tag with the new version `git tag v{major}.{minor}.{patch}`
+4. Create a release in GitHub, by uploading the `bin.tar.gz`
-5. Push the changes to GitHub
-6. Create a release
-7. Pack the executable with `make release` or just `make`
-8. Update `bin/asls` to the recently created release